 Evolving privacy regulations could expose our business to reputational harm and losses

-Regulatory authorities around the world have implemented or are considering implementing a number of legislative changes or regulations concerning data protection, which have required or may require us to incur additional expenses and may expose us to additional risks.
-We and our operators and managers are subject to numerous laws and regulations governing the protection of personal and confidential information of our clients, residents and/or employees, including U.S. federal and state laws (including the CCPA and HIPAA), and non-U.S. laws, such as the U.K. General Data Protection Regulation and the E.U.
+We are subject to continuously evolving and developing laws and regulations in the U.S. and abroad that concern data privacy and protection, including those related to the collection, storage, handling, use, disclosure, transfer and security of personal data, which have required or may require us to incur additional expenses and may expose us to additional risks.
+We and our operators and managers are subject to numerous such laws and regulations governing the protection of personal and confidential information of our clients, residents and/or employees, including U.S. federal and state laws (including the California Consumer Privacy Act and HIPAA) and non-U.S. laws, such as the U.K. General Data Protection Regulation ("GDPR") and the E.U.
 GDPR, which impose a number of obligations on us.
-These obligations vary from state to state and country to country, but generally have accountability and transparency requirements.
-Some jurisdictions (including the EU and U.K.) impose restrictions on transfers of data from their jurisdictions to jurisdictions that they do not consider adequate.
+These obligations vary from state to state and country to country, but generally include accountability and transparency requirements.
+Some jurisdictions (including the E.U. and U.K.) impose restrictions on transfers of data from their jurisdictions to jurisdictions that they do not consider adequate.
 This may have implications for our cross-border data flows and may result in additional compliance costs.

 Finance & Corporate